-Air Taxis are the future in transportation.
-Think drone technology meets yellow cab.
+Air Taxis are the future of transportation.
+Think drone technology meets a yellow cab.

 These drone-like vehicles are attempting to make traveling through gridlock convenient.
 Instead of driving through congestion on the road, a few companies are trying to take transportation to the sky and provide an alternative, albeit at first expensive, mode of transportation.

-The Lilium Jet, an air taxi for up to five people, enables travel times five times faster than car.
-Like other ride share services, simply call the taxi with a push of a button and pay per ride.
+The Lilium Jet, an air taxi for up to five people, enables travel times five times faster than a car.
+Like other rideshare services, simply call the taxi with a push of a button and pay per ride.
 What began as an idea in 2013 with the mission to make air taxis available to everyone and as affordable as riding a car, Lilium’s first full-scale prototype took off in 2017.
 With the goal of the first fully functional manned flight in 2019 and allowing users to book the jet in 2025, Lilium will present a large network of small and inexpensive landing pads and central places in cities will allow you to quickly enter an aircraft anytime and fly anywhere you want.
-Watch the jet’s maiden flight here: https://www.youtube.com/watch?v=ohig71bwRUE.